Research Centers / Strategic Intelligence Unit / Strategic Intelligence Briefings / Strait Signal

 Executive summary

-Four distinct escalation signals exceeded threshold levels in March 2026: the 17 March median-line crossing (weighted score: 3.6), the 27 March PLAN–Philippines near-collision at Thitu (weighted score: 4.0), resumption of large-scale PLA flights on 14 March after a two-week absence (weighted score: 1.4), and sustained grey-zone pressure around Taiwan's offshore islands.
-The pause–surge pattern observed in late February through mid-March indicates Beijing's capacity to modulate operational pressure for signalling purposes, creating uncertainty about escalation timing while maintaining structural coercive baselines.
+Four distinct escalation signals exceeded IPSC monitoring thresholds in March 2026: the 17 March median-line crossing involving 24 aircraft and eight naval vessels in coordinated operations, the 27 March PLAN–Philippines near-collision at Thitu Island (the month's most consequential operational incident), resumption of large-scale PLA flights on 14 March after a two-week absence, and sustained grey-zone pressure around Taiwan's offshore islands.
+The pause–surge pattern observed in late February through mid-March indicates Beijing's capacity to modulate operational pressure for signaling purposes, creating uncertainty about escalation timing while maintaining structural coercive baselines.

 Escalation dashboard – March 2026